AndreasFinke/unige/class_python_wikipage.md

 ### Exposing a new parameter

-Suppose you have modified CLASS to take into account some new dark energy model based on a modification of gravity.
+Suppose you have modified CLASS to take into account a new dark energy model based on some modification of gravity.
 You may have added a new fundamental input parameter `mymodel_input_par` that specifies the model on the background level, and you have done this by adding it to the background structure defined in `include/background.h` and using the macro
 ~~~ C
 class_read_double("mymodel_input_par", pba->mymodel_input_par)
 ~~~
-which will automatically work for both, reading from `.ini` files and exposing the parameter to Cobaya or MontePython, which set up virtual `.ini` files.
+This will automatically work for both, reading from `.ini` files and exposing the parameter to Cobaya or MontePython, which set up virtual `.ini` files.

-Now suppose that you also have an output parameter, for example the fraction of dark energy in your model today, `Omega0_de`, which you have also declared in the background structure in `include/background.h`.
+Suppose now that you also have an output parameter, for example the fraction of dark energy in your model today, `Omega0_de`, which you have declared in the background structure in `include/background.h` as well.
 In our example, this number may be computed from a closure condition for the flat universe when CLASS is starting up, given LCDM matter and radiation densities and `mymodel_input_par`.
 It would be nice to add this quantity as a derived parameter to the sampling framework.

 To do so, we repeat the declaration of the parameter from the background structure in the header file `python/cclassy.pxd`,